shwetank/extension-docs/tut_getting_started.md

 To learn how to make Opera extensions, read our [making your first Opera extension](tut_basics.html) article: this will get you familiar with the basics of making a simple extension.

-With the basics behind you, consult our range of tutorials and walkthroughs for much more detailed information on specific aspects of extension development and API usage.
+With the basics behind you, consult our range of tutorials and walk-throughs for much more detailed information on specific aspects of extension development and API usage.

 ## Test, debug and look things over
 Identify issues and solve them easily by reading our [guide to testing and debugging Opera extensions](tut_testing.html).